Workiva/wGulp/README.md

     qa - Run default tasks and start serve sass - compile sass css
     serve - Open the project website
-    test - Execute tasks specified in test_tasks and use Karma to run the tests test:jasmine - Execute tasks specified in test_tasks and use node-jasmine to run the tests tsc - Compile TypeScript
+    test - Execute tasks specified in test and use Karma to run the tests test:jasmine - Execute tasks specified in test and use node-jasmine to run the tests tsc - Compile TypeScript
     tsd - Discover and centralize TypeScript definition files tslint - Validate TS files with tslint